wqld/pmz/README.md

 ### Supported protocols

-Both TCP and UDP are supported.
+~Both TCP and UDP are supported.~
+Currently, pmz primarily supports TCP.

+> **Note**: UDP support has been temporarily suspended.
+We are actively researching optimization techniques to ensure UDP traffic handling meets our high-performance standards before re-enabling it.

 ## Architecture